freqtrade/freqtrade/README.md

 ## Disclaimer
 This software is for educational purposes only.
 Do not risk money which you are afraid to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

 Always start by running a trading bot in Dry-run and do not engage money before you understand how it works and what profit/loss you should expect.